 What is Open Banking?

 Open Banking is an initiative by regulators and the banking industry designed to increase competition and promote innovation.
-Open Banking enables you to securely share your current account data with authorised third-party providers, often referred to as TPPs.
-Those providers can then offer you innovative products and services that make it easier for you to manage your financial life from one place, as well as offer you services which may reduce the cost of some of the financial products you use.
+Open Banking enables you to securely share your current account data with authorised third party providers.
+Those providers can then offer you innovative products and services that make it easier for you to manage your financial life from one place.
+They can also offer you services which may reduce the cost of some of the financial products you use.

 Open Banking relies on establishing a standard technology for data sharing between banks – an Application Programming Interface, or API.
 An API is a piece of software that allows different programmes to communicate with each other.
 Open Banking requires banks to make standardised APIs available that will allow the sharing of account information and the transmission of payment instructions (if customers have given permission to do so).